yatesco/seafile-docs/faq.md

 ### Seafile GC shows errors, FSCK can’t fix them

 GC scans the history.
 But FSCK only scan the currently version.
 You can ignore the error.
 It is a minor issue.

+## Questions about LDAP and User management

+### How to restrict Seafile access to a certain accounts in AD

+You can use FILTER field in LDAP configuration in `ccnet.conf`.
+For example, the following filter restricts the access to Seafile to members of a group.

+    FILTER = (memberOf=cn=group,cn=users,DC=x)

+AD also supports groups within group.
+The following filter restricts the access to Seafile to members/groups of a group.

+    FILTER = (memberOf:1.2.840.113556.1.4.1941:=cn=group,cn=users,DC=x)

+For more information on the Filter syntax, see http://msdn.microsoft.com/en-us/library/aa746475%28VS.85%29.aspx